Students of Chu Van An High School, Hanoi , during the 2024 high school graduation exam – Photo: NAM TRAN

 “When reading the sample exam questions, the principal also asked the professional team to discuss and we determined that any student who was not allowed to study the selected exam subject would accept losing 0.5 points,” said a high school principal in Hanoi.

-According to Tuoi Tre, the Ministry of Education and Training has considered including the topic in the sample exam according to the exam orientation for next year.
+According to Tuoi Tre sources, the Ministry of Education and Training has considered including the topic in the reference exam according to the exam orientation for next year's exam.
 However, because "without the exam, students will not study", this is a reality that has happened in many situations, so the Ministry of Education and Training still has to include it in the exam.
-The topic content accounts for 25% of the total course duration and accounts for about 1/20 of the exam score.
+The content of the topic accounts for 25% of the total duration of the subject program and accounts for about 1/20 of the exam score.

 Nothing is perfect and accepting those shortcomings is the explanation in situations like this.
-And finally, to reduce the shortcomings of choosing subjects for exams, the story still has to go back to three years ago: choosing subjects.
+And finally, to reduce the shortcomings of choosing exam subjects, the story still has to go back to three years ago: choosing subjects.

 (To be continued)